Negligence: Injury

-In English law, the right to claim for purely economic loss is limited to a number of 'special' and clearly defined circumstances, often related to the nature of the duty to the plaintiff as between clients and lawyers, financial advisers, and other professions where money is central to the consultative services.
+In English law, the right to claim for purely economic loss is limited to a number of "special" and "clearly defined circumstances", often related to the nature of the duty to the plaintiff as between clients and lawyers, financial advisers, and other professions where money is central to the consultative services.

 Emotional distress has been recognized as an actionable tort.
 Generally, emotional distress damages had to be parasitic.
 That is, the plaintiff could recover for emotional distress caused by injury, but only if it accompanied a physical or pecuniary injury.

 A claimant who has suffered only emotional distress and no pecuniary loss would not recover for negligence.
 However, courts have recently allowed recovery for a plaintiff to recover for purely emotional distress under certain circumstances.
 The state courts of California allowed recovery for emotional distress alone – even in the absence of any physical injury, when the defendant physically injures a relative of the plaintiff, and the plaintiff witnesses it.

 The eggshell skull rule is a legal doctrine upheld in some tort law systems, which holds that a tortfeasor is liable for the full extent of damage caused, even where the extent of the damage is due to the unforeseen frailty of the claimant.
 The eggshell skull rule was recently maintained in Australia in the case of Kavanagh v Akhtar.

-Special Doctrines
+Special doctrines

-Res ipsa loquitor.
-This is Latin for "the thing speaks for itself."
+Res ipsa loquitur: Latin for "the thing speaks for itself".
 To prove negligence under this doctrine the plaintiff must prove (1) the incident does not usually happen without negligence, (2) the object that caused the harm was under the defendant's control and (3) the plaintiff did not contribute to the cause.

 Negligence per se comes down to whether or not a party violated a standard in law meant to protect the public such as a building code or speed limit.